dbanerjee622/TrashSense-Mini-Automatic-Smart-Dustbin/README.md

 - Add an **IR sensor** for even more accurate detection.
 - Use a **rechargeable battery** to make it portable.
 - Upgrade to a **larger bin** for more practical use.

 ---

+## Demo & Expected Operation 📸🎥

+## Credits/Incentives 🏆

+I decided to build this system to make throwing away trash easier and more hygienic, especially when your hands are full or messy.
+This project helps keep things clean while also being a fun and practical way to learn about Arduino and automation.

+Thanks to [EAZYTRONIC](https://www.youtube.com/@eazytronic9394) for the inspiration and guidance throughout this project.
+You can see their original video [here](https://www.youtube.com/watch?v=lGzsB4BpDJA).

+Feel free leave a comment with any questions or concerns, and I will be happy to help you!

+---